TimoBakx/timobakx.github.io/_posts/2020-02-28-cli-output-in-services.md

 ## First try, using callbacks
 At first, I tried adding closures to the `synchronize()` method of the `Synchronizer`.
 This, however, ended up quite cumbersome as the amount of parameters increased a lot, with a lot of code in the `Command`.
-Also, from the point of view of calling this method, it is entirely unclear what kind of parameters are expected in each closure.
+Also, when calling this method, it is quite unclear what kind of parameters are expected in each closure.

 ```php
 final class Synchronizer